Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 Type: Object

--   `textures`: Object - This map contains the different textures that can be used for the item's icon. `Default` will contain the actual icon texture.
+-   `textures`: Object - This map contains the different textures that can be used for the item's icon. `default` will contain the actual icon texture.
 Armor trim textures and palettes can be specified here as well.
 The icon textures are the keys from the `resource_pack/textures/item_texture.json -> texture_data` object associated with the texture file.
     -   `default`: String
         -   The actual icon used for items
+    -   `dyed`: String
+        -   The icon used after the item is dyed in a cauldron.
+        -   This can only be displayed if the item has the `minecraft:dyeable` component.
     -   `icon_trim`: String
         -   The icon overlay for when your item has a trim on it.
         -   `icon_trim` implicitly falls back to the type of slot in the `minecraft:wearable` component.
 Currently, the icon will only overlay if the shortname matches the item’s identifier.
 Whether this is a bug or feature is unknown yet.